Harriet Bridgeman

-Victoria Harriet Lucy Bridgeman, Viscountess Bridgeman (née Turton; born 1942) is the founder of the Bridgeman Art Library, a for-profit company that provides a large collection of fine art images and the Artists' Collecting Society, a not-for-profit Community Interest Company dedicated to the collection of the Artist's Resale Right (Droit de Suite) and copyright on behalf of artists and artists’ estates in both the UK and the EEA.
+Victoria Harriet Lucy Bridgeman, Viscountess Bridgeman (née Turton; born 1942), is the founder of the Bridgeman Art Library, a for-profit company that provides a large collection of fine art images and the Artists' Collecting Society, a not-for-profit Community Interest Company dedicated to the collection of the Artists' Resale Right (Droit de Suite) and copyright on behalf of artists and artists' estates in both the UK and the EEA.

 Early life and education

 Born to Ralph Meredyth Turton and Mary Blanche Chetwynd-Stapylton in County Durham, England, she is one of four daughters.
 Throughout her early youth, she was educated at home by a governess, under the Parents' National Educational Union System.
-She then attended St Mary's School in Wantage, Berkshire, and Trinity College, Dublin, graduating with a Master of Arts degree.
+She then attended St Mary's School in Wantage, Berkshire, and Trinity College Dublin, graduating with a Master of Arts degree.

 After graduating in 1964, she worked as an editorial trainee with The Lady magazine.
 Continuing with her passion for writing, in 1965, she was appointed Executive Editor for a weekly monograph called The Masters.
-Following this, she conceived, edited and produced another weekly magazine, Discovering Antiques, for which she formed her own production company, Harriet Bridgeman Ltd. The many books written, edited, and co-authored by her include The Encyclopaedia of Victoriana and The British Eccentric.
+Following this, she conceived, edited and produced another weekly magazine, Discovering Antiques, for which she formed her own production company, Harriet Bridgeman Ltd. The many books written and edited by her include The Encyclopaedia of Victoriana and The British Eccentric, both co-authored with Elizabeth Drury.

+Family

-In 1966, she married Robin Bridgeman, the third Viscount of that name, producing a family of four sons, including Luke Bridgeman, heir apparent to the patrilineal title.
+In 1966, she married Robin Bridgeman, the son of Brigadier Geoffrey Bridgeman and his wife Mary Meriel Gertrude (née Talbot), producing a family of four sons.
+In 1983, her husband succeeded his uncle Robert Bridgeman, 2nd Viscount Bridgeman, in the Bridgeman viscountcy, and became a member of the House of Lords.
+After her husband's death in April 2026, the viscountcy is held by their eldest surviving son Luke.